mattkimber/timberwolfs_tracks/grf_readme/readme.txt

   gauge rail, but far cheaper than other electrified types.
 - Electrified track is expensive to build and maintain.
 750V DC third rail is cheaper than 25kV overhead AC, but (depending on train set) typically has slower and less powerful trains available.
 - Dual power track allows both 750V DC and 25kV AC locomotives to run, but is extremely expensive to build and maintain, so must be used sparingly.
+- 630V DC Rail track is a lower speed, lower cost track for metro services.
+Third rail trains can also run on this track type, although at a restricted top speed.
+- Metro Dual power track allows 630V metro trains, 750V third rail trains and 25kV AC locomotives to be powered on the same track.
+It has a restrictive top speed and prohibitively expensive build and maintenance costs, so should be used sparingly only for critical routes in constricted spaces.

 CC/Attributions